-Dr. Cohen, a prolific writer, is Professor Emeritus in the Graduate School of Education.
+Dr. Cohen, a prolific writer, is Professor Emerita in the Graduate School of Education.

 Areas of Academic Focus and Expertise: Women in post-colonial fiction; body-based pedagogies; adult learning; the teaching of writing